williamjsdavis/ThermoChroNN/README.md

 # ThermoChroNN

-`ThermoChroNN` is a Julia package for quantitative thermochronology calculations, using artificial neural networks.
+`ThermoChroNN` is a Julia package for quantitative thermochronology calculations, using machine learning package [`Flux.jl`](https://github.com/FluxML/Flux.jl).
 This is a work in progress.

 # Motivation